uwgraphics/Release-TextDNA/README.md

 # TextDNA

-Inspired by genome sequencing alignment, TextDNA allows users to explore and analyze word usage across text collections of varying scale.
+Inspired by genome sequence alignment, TextDNA allows users to explore and analyze word usage across text collections of varying scale.
 This download comes with Python 2.7 scripts for users to curate their own TextDNA datasets from ASCII and pure UTF-8 plain text files.
 Explore live TextDNA datasets at the [website](http://graphics.cs.wisc.edu/Vis/SequenceSurveyor/TextDNA.html).

 TextDNA was made possible by support from the Andrew W. Mellon Foundation grant for the Visualizing English Project and the National Science Foundation Comparisons award (NSF Award IIS-1162037).
 TextDNA is released under a BSD license.